Archie R. Tunturi collection

 Scope and Contents

-Administrative items in the collection include Tunturi’s curriculum vitae, newsletters from his research laboratory, performance reviews, grant requests, funding proposals, and negotiations to purchase his research data.
+Administrative items in the collection include Tunturi’s curriculum vitae (CV), newsletters from his research laboratory, performance reviews, grant requests, funding proposals, and negotiations to purchase his research data.
 There are also documents about the administration’s concerns about the validity of Tunturi’s spinal cord research, questionable fundraising practices, and misrepresentation of his credentials.

 Dates

-- Creation: 1943-1990
+- Creation: 1943 - 1990

 Creator